OfficeDev/Project-CSOM-Read-Local-CustomFields/README.md

 ### Using App

+1. Add the Project CSOM client package [here](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/)
-1. Choose the PWA site you want to connect to and click connect.
+2. Update the PWA site
-2. Update the login/password to your PWA site.
+3. Update the login/password to your PWA site.
-3. Upload the sample Project mpp file to PWA and publish
+4. Upload the sample Project mpp file to PWA and publish
-4. Run the app (update project name if you are using a different project)
+5. Run the app

 ### Prerequisites
 To use this code sample, you need the following: